 Types of Damages in a Personal Injury Claim

 The amount of compensation you may receive to settle a personal injury claim depends on the severity of your injuries and the types of damages you incurred as a result of the accident.
-In most personal injury claims, accident victims are entitled to receive compensation for:
+In most personal injury claims, you are entitled to receive compensation for:

 - Medical bills, including past, present, and future medical expenses.
 This can be a substantial portion of your accident claim, especially in cases of permanent disabilities and traumatic injuries;